 The stack of 4 olive oil-sprayed phyllo dough squares was carefully pressed into a muffin tin.
 Remember, the phyllo is delicate, so you’ll want to be sure to hold and lift the edges while pressing it into the bottom of the muffin tin.

 The phyllo dough is baked in the oven until golden brown, which only takes about 5 minutes.
 I loved how quickly it cooked because we are still dealing with 100+ temperatures in Vegas and I try to keep my oven off as much as possible in the summer.

 Meanwhile, in a bowl, you will mix up the remaining ingredients: ricotta, vanilla extract, orange liquor, cinnamon and a bit of confectioner’s sugar.

 The ricotta mixture is spooned into the phyllo shells, and it’s topped with a bit of chocolate shavings and chopped pistachios.

 If you do, or even if you don’t, cook for someone with diabetes, I encourage you to check out the catalog of books, such as The Stress Free Diabetes Kitchen, from the American Diabetes Association.
-I have a discount code for you too — just enter KITCHEN2013 at checkout which will gives you 25% off all books in the ADA online store (valid through October 4, 2013).

 - Serves: 6 cannoli cups